infracloudio/sockshop-istio/README.md

 kubectl delete meshpolicies.authentication.istio.io default
 ```
 4. Added `version: v1` labels to all deployments.
 (Required for Istio destination rules to work properly.)
-5. Front-end service changed to node port so that it can be accessed outside cluster.

 ## 2. Intelligent Routing
 ### Blue/Green Deployment